yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 Classifier Gradients
 ==
 Instead of learning separation boundaries and editing $$z$$ towards them, A different technique can be used.
 A pre-trained feature classifier can be applied on a fake image to calculate the probability of having a specific feature.
-Then $$z$$ can be edited according to the gradients of the probability with respect to $$z$$ to improve the probability.
-This iterative process does **not** train the GAN or the classifier, its "training" the noise vector $$z$$ to output fake images with/without a feature.
+Then $$z$$ can be edited according to the gradients of the probability with respect to $$z$$ towards improving the probability.
+This iterative process does **not** train the GAN or the classifier, its "training" the noise vector $$z$$ to output fake images with higher score of a specific feature.

 ![classifier_grad]({{ "/assets/controll_gan/classifier_grad.png" | absolute_url }})
 *deeplearning.ai*